lucas-code42/crud_python_MySQL/README.md

 # Simple Crud Python vs MySQL

-The idea came when I was studying MySQ...
+The idea came when I was studying MySQL...
 A desire to create a python program that can give access to a "localhost" database.

 The behavior of the program should be: